celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 ## Pre "Code Challenge" Discussions

 As ETG Consultancy Inc. (from now on stated as "We" or "Etg"), we developed a solution approach before getting to know the rules of Code Challenge for Capital Asset Planning System Modernization (CAPS) Project.
-We decided to present the Province with two different solutions where one of them would be based on Modern Web Programming stack and the other based on Microsoft Dynamics 365 F&O. In this regard, we prepared a demo project for the sample project given in "Code Challenge.pdf" document using Scrum methodology and modern web stack.
+We decided to present the Province with two different solutions where one of them would be based on Modern Web Programming stack and the other based on Microsoft Dynamics 365 F&O. In this regard, we prepared a demo project for the sample project given in "Code Challenge.pdf" document using Scrum methodology and modern web stack (Vue.js, postgresql, .net and github).
 In the mean time, we discussed about a Dynamics 365 F&O approach/solution as well (which we didn't implement this solution).

 The roles of the team has been decided as;
 - Selami Kul - Product Owner